DNS for emails

 DMARC

-DMARC records will advise other mail servers what to do when both SPF and DKIM verification fail.
+DMARC records advise receiving mail servers what to do when both SPF and DKIM verification fail.
 The example below recommends handling failed emails as spam.

 _dmarc.example.jp.
 IN TXT "v=DMARC1; p=quarantine"